Posts Tagged ‘ guide ’

 Honest rewards for honest labour.

 The further upshot of this is that the practical gentleman may rest well at night knowing that he’s earning an income from a noble pursuit, its influence continuing well into the future.
 The only requirement is a nice smile and a number of carbon credit certificates.
 There is no currently accepted standard for these – be creative, but keep the initial batch inexpensive.
-The idea is not to lose money here Smile
+The idea is not to lose money here :)

 Now the hard part: we go door to door selling carbon credits.
 There’s no trick here, you just have to shake hands, sip tea, and sell the hell outta that carbon!